huferr/math-viewer/README.md

 ## &#128223; Viewer

 > With **Viewer**, you can choose a math formula, fill it and see "visually" what this formula represents or returns.
+For each formula you do, you will earn a amount of Mathscore!

 ## &#127941; Mathscore

 > Mathscore is the app score system.
-It allows you to know how are you doing with your exercises and compare with other users by our ranking system.
+It allows you to know how are you doing with your formulas tests with **Viewer**.
+You can compare with other users by our ranking system.

 <br>
 <br>